Glastonbury Health Centre

 Should you be registered with another practice locally you are required to attend your own practice where your medical notes are available.

 Please note that the surgery is not a casualty department and if it is thought that an X-ray is required the patient should be taken straight to hospital.
-The nearest casualty department to Glastonbury Health Centre is Musgrove Park in Taunton.
-There is also a minor injuries unit at West Mendip Hospital on Glastonbury Road.

 Date published: 10th October, 2014

-Date last updated: 26th June, 2023
+Date last updated: 6th August, 2024